Home >> United States & Canada

 Angelique van Engelen - 3/29/2013

 A new study into various transport sectors’ threats to health reveals that road traffic is the worst offender.
-While health experts are focused on common diseases, from yeast infection to cancer, pollution from traffic causes more damage through the greenhouse gas emissions.
-Even aviation is less of a polluter and less a threat to our health than auto traffic.
+While health experts are focused on common diseases, pollution from traffic causes more damage through the greenhouse gas emissions.
+Even aviation is less of a polluter and less a threat to our health than auto traffic, noted James Werner, a St. Louis traffic lawyer.
 By contrast, shipping has a cooling effect.
 The study was carried out by Norwegian researchers at the Center for International Climate and Environmental Research (CICERO) of Oslo Univerity.

 To the Unknown Patrons of the US Social Security Administration

 In the 19th-century novel “Dead Souls”, by famed Russian author Nikolai Gogol, an enterprising gentleman by the name of Chichikov, in order to raise his social status, came up with a scheme to buy serfs who had died after the last census had been taken.

 What will you do if your retirement funds are forced to become the buyer of last resort for US treasury obligations?
 As the United States moves into a new decade of military overreach abroad and national bankruptcy at home, Washington is in a desperate search for more revenue and a solution to the future financing of the trillions in national debt obligations currently held by foreign central banks and investors.